-Smart Speech Therapy LLC is celebrating #BHSM2015 ASHA Better Hearing and Speech Month and participating in a RtI Blog Hop organized by Speech Language Literacy Lab.
-Below you will find my recommendations for designing effective vocabulary interventions for struggling students.
+Smart Speech Therapy LLC is celebrating #BHSM2015 ASHA Better Hearing and Speech Month.
+So without further ado, below you will find my recommendations for designing effective vocabulary interventions for struggling students.

 This past academic year I have been delivering vocabulary intervention once a week for an hour in my setting to 5 different classrooms of low achieving students.
 This allowed me to research quite a bit regarding the principles of vocabulary teaching as well as gave me an opportunity to adapt and design my own vocabulary intervention materials.